 The class of 2016 graduated last December after completing their “big scary school career-end test” called the Kenyan Certificate of Secondary Education (KCSE).
-The KCSE is a comprehensive exam testing student’s’ last four years of knowledge and is used to determine what caliber of post-secondary school to which a student may be admitted.
+The KCSE is a comprehensive exam testing students’ last four years of knowledge and is used to determine what caliber of post-secondary school to which a student may be admitted.
 Even if a student doesn’t typically experience test anxiety, he or she probably does for this one.

 Although it may sound low to American ears, the Kenyan system based on the old British system does not have “grade creep” and a “C” is truly average.
-Further, the KCSE test was thought to be more difficult than in prior years, so grades may be slightly skewed compared to students’ typical performance.
+Furthermore, educators believed that the KCSE test posed greater difficulty compared to previous years, potentially causing grades to slightly deviate from students’ usual performance.

 Since December, the class of 2016 has been busy at our local office completing a computer certificate course, soft skills training, and preparing their school applications.